Bounds and convex heuristics for bi-objective optimal experiment design in water networks: Bi-objective sensor placement in water networks

 where $m\geq 2$ corresponds to the number of sensors to be installed.
 We have included constraints to prevent two sensors from being placed on nodes that are connected by a link, avoiding impractical sensor configurations.
 To achieve this, we define matrix $G \in \mathbb{R}^{n_p \times n_n}$ as:

 and vector $b = [1,\ldots,1]^T$.
 Solving Problem~\eqref{eq:prob_multiobj} aims to compute the set of Pareto optimal solutions, also known as the efficient set.
-In fact, the most efficient compromises between $f_D$ and $f_T$ are characterized by the notion of Pareto optimality. \begin{definition} A sensor configuration $z^*$ is said to be Pareto optimal for Problem~\eqref{eq:prob_multiobj} if there is no $z'\in \{0,1\}^{n_n}$ feasible for Problem~\eqref{eq:prob_multiobj}, such that $f_U(z') \leq f_U(z^*)$ for all $U \in \{D,T\}$, and $f_Y(z')<f_Y(z^*)$ for some $Y \in \{D,T\}$. \end{definition} Let $\Theta \subset \{0,1\}^{n_n}$ be the set of Pareto optimal solutions for Problem~\eqref{eq:prob_multiobj}.
+In fact, the most efficient compromises between $f_D$ and $f_T$ are characterized by the notion of Pareto optimality.

+\begin{definition} A sensor configuration $z^*$ is said to be Pareto optimal for Problem~\eqref{eq:prob_multiobj} if there is no $z'\in \{0,1\}^{n_n}$ feasible for Problem~\eqref{eq:prob_multiobj}, such that $f_U(z') \leq f_U(z^*)$ for all $U \in \{D,T\}$, and $f_Y(z')<f_Y(z^*)$ for some $Y \in \{D,T\}$. \end{definition} Let $\Theta \subset \{0,1\}^{n_n}$ be the set of Pareto optimal solutions for Problem~\eqref{eq:prob_multiobj}.
 Due to the presence of binary decision variables, $\Theta$ is disconnected and composed of isolated points.
 Because of such complicated structure, researchers have focused on approximating the Pareto front, which is the image of $\Theta$ through the objective functions:

-To the best of the authors' knowledge, previous studies have solved optimal sensor placement problems in water distribution networks using genetic algorithms~\cite{Kapelan2003,Kapelan2005,Behzadian2009}.
+To the best of the authors' knowledge, previous studies have solved {optimal experiment design} problems in water distribution networks using genetic algorithms~\cite{Kapelan2003,Kapelan2005,Behzadian2009}.
 While being practical approaches for highly non-linear, discrete, or black-box optimization problems, these methods do not provide theoretical guarantee of global non-dominance, and they require a significant computational effort to generate good quality solutions.
 In comparison, we investigate the application of mathematical optimization methods to approximate the Pareto front with guaranteed bounds.
-To complete our numerical investigation, Section~\ref{sec:nsgaii} reports a comparison with the state-of-the-art genetic algorithm NSGA-II \cite{Deb2002}.
+To complete our numerical investigation, Section~\ref{sec:nsgaii} reports a comparison with { three off-the-shelf Multi-objective Optimization Evolutionary Algorithms (MOEAs).}

 Classical algorithms to approximate the Pareto front (known as \emph{criterion space algorithms}) rely on scalarization methods, which convert a bi-objective problem into a series of parameterized single-objective optimization problems.
 In this study, we investigate a Chebyshev scalarization method \cite[Section 3.4]{Miettinen1999}.
 As initial step we consider the individual minimization problems: